mappite/aGotino/README.md

 [Here a video: aGotino in action](https://www.youtube.com/watch?v=YF_J7_7lyB4)

+### Side of Pier

-**Note:** Default value for *Side of Pier* is West.
-If your scope is on East side of the mount, pointing West, you need to issue a **`+side`** command to let aGotino know that, since Declination movement has to invert direction.
+Default value for *Side of Pier* is West, meaning your scope is West of the mount, pointing East.
+If your scope is on East side of the mount, pointing West, you need to push both buttons for 1 sec or issue a **`+side`** command to let aGotino know that, since Declination movement has to invert direction.
+When changing to East, motors pause for 3secs while onboard led stays on.
+When changin to West, onboard led blinks twice.

 ### Meade LX200 Protocol Support